GET FREE ESTIMATE

 Benefits of Bats

-Because mosquitoes have no real “evasive action” and they are easy to catch, bats often prefer mosquitoes over other insects.
-University of Michigan noted that one brown myotis bat (Myotis lucifungus) can catch up to 1,000 insects in one hour.
-Additionally, large bat colonies that were studied have been calculated to capture 50 tons of insects annually — and 15 tons of mosquitoes.
-The Center for Biological Diversity has noted that the economic impact of bats is profound: bats have provided non-toxic pest control services that total about $3.7 billion to $53 billion per year.
+Because mosquitoes have no real "evasive action" and are easy to catch, bats often prefer mosquitoes over other insects.
+But how many mosquitoes do bats eat?
+Most species of bats are quite small, so can they make that much of a difference?
+According to the University of Michigan, one brown myotis bat (Myotis lucifungus) can catch up to 1,000 insects in an hour.
+Additionally, large bat colonies that were studied have been calculated to capture 50 tons of insects annually - including 15 tons of mosquitoes.
+The Center for Biological Diversity has noted that bats provide the agricultural industry with non-toxic pest control services worth anywhere from $3.7 billion to $53 billion per year.
+Their economic impact is truly profound.

-Unfortunately, in addition to bats’ unfair reputations over the years, bats have hit a bit of a species “rough patch” in the past several years.
-Biodiversity loss threatens entire bat ecosystems and a loss of suitable hibernation caves have caused mosquito-eating bats to die out entirely in certain areas.
+Unfortunately, in addition to the unfair reputation bats have developed over the years, they have also recently hit a crisis from a population standpoint.
+Biodiversity loss threatens entire bat ecosystems, and a loss of suitable hibernation caves has caused mosquito-eating bats to die out entirely in certain areas.
 Pesticide use has had a detrimental effect on bats.
-In addition, an accidentally introduced fungus has caused the death of millions of bats, causing “Pseudogymnoascus destructans,” or “white-nose syndrome.”
+In addition, an accidentally introduced fungus causing "Pseudogymnoascus destructans" or "white-nose syndrome" in bats has led to the death of millions of bats.

 Joel j roman